tjex/thesis-code/tests/250427/readme.md

+# Testing of manual markdown cleaning against base corpus

-simdiss dbase: no cleaning at all. passing note bodies as is. simdiss manual: remove newlines, remove md syntax, remove md link syntax
+simdiss base: no cleaning at all.
+Passing note bodies as is. simdiss manual: remove newlines, remove md syntax, remove md link syntax

+The full diff can be viewed here: [https://www.diffchecker.com/nM7BDgzV/](https://www.diffchecker.com/nM7BDgzV/).

 diff shows more accurate and relevant results being attributed to the segments in simidss-manual.json.